Fonyx/e-commerce-orm/README.md

 ## Features

 1: Express routes for GET, POST, PUT AND DELETE http requests
-2: Models representing Catgory, Product Tag, and Products to be acted on by the above requests
+2: Models representing Category, Product Tag, and Products to be acted on by the above requests
 3: Basic jest test suit for custom validator testing

 ## Contributing